apache/datafusion-comet/docs/source/contributor-guide/adding_a_new_expression.md

   under the License.
 -->

-# Adding a New Scalar Expression
+# Adding a Expression

 There are a number of Spark expression that are not supported by DataFusion Comet yet, and implementing them is a good way to contribute to the project.

-This document will guide you through the process of adding a new expression to DataFusion Comet.
+Before you start, have a look through [these slides](https://docs.google.com/presentation/d/1H0fF2MOkkBK8fPBlnqK6LejUeLcVD917JhVWfp3mb8A/edit#slide=id.p) as they provide a conceptual overview.
+And a video of a presentation on those slides is available [here](https://drive.google.com/file/d/1POU4lFAZfYwZR8zV1X2eoLiAmc1GDtSP/view?usp=sharing).

 ## Finding an Expression to Add